YouTube - F-35 Lightning

-The GAO stated, “In its rush to cross the finish line, the program has made some decisions that are likely to affect aircraft performance and reliability and maintainability for years to come.
+The GAO stated, “In its rush to cross the finish line, the program has made some decisions that are likely to effect aircraft performance and reliability and maintainability for years to come.
 That makes it imperative for the Pentagon to fix the deficiencies before a decision about production".
 “If reliability targets are not met, the military services and the taxpayer will have to settle for aircraft that are less reliable, more costly, and take longer to maintain,” according to the GAO report.

 According to Lockheed program officials, they expect the F-35 program “to resolve all critical deficiencies prior to entering” combat testing “with either a fix,” a service-approved work around “or a formal acceptance of the deficiency.”

 In a separate statement, the Pentagon’s office of combat testing said that as of February 2018, the number of open deficiencies had climbed to 995 with only 47 of 276 “must fix deficiencies” actually underway.

 June 11, 2018: The 300th F-35 was delivered today.